Application of quantum Darwinism to a structured environment: Summary and discussion

 Despite the formation of the classical plateau, which usually is considered as a hallmark of successful quantum Darwinism, our results demonstrate a scenario where classical information is precisely non-redundant.
-Consequently, we found the quantum discord\textemdash taken from the partial information\textemdash to obtain relatively large values in small fractions of pseudomodes and/or sub-environments, realizing the highly non-classical nature of a typical system-fragment state based on the fact that it is disturbed significantly under local (projective) measurements.
+Consequently, we found the quantum discord\textemdash taken from the partial information\textemdash to obtain relatively large values in small fractions of pseudomodes and/or subenvironments, realizing the highly non-classical nature of a typical system-fragment state based on the fact that it is disturbed significantly under local (projective) measurements.
 In parallel we have analyzed the dynamics of the classical and quantum correlations between the qubit and memory region.
-In both cases\textemdash either when considering the partial correlations from fractions of the environment or full collection of pseudomodes\textemdash we have found qualitatively similar behaviour in the results across both the strong and weak coupling regimes.
+In both cases\textemdash either when considering the partial correlations from fractions of the environment or full collection of pseudomodes\textemdash we have found qualitatively similar behavior in the results across both the strong- and weak-coupling regimes.
 Substantial differences are only introduced through relatively varying the decay rates of the pseudomode population.
-For example, in the lossy regime\textemdash that is, where correlations and population are significantly damped in time, the QMI of the qubit-pseudomode system shows asymptotically decaying classical correlations with prevalent discord.
-A regime where the pseudomodes maximise their classical correlations over the course of the dynamics has also been identified.
+For example, in the lossy regime, that is, where correlations and population are significantly damped in time, the QMI of the qubit-pseudomode system shows asymptotically decaying classical correlations with prevalent discord.
+A regime where the pseudomodes maximize their classical correlations over the course of the dynamics has also been identified.

 Finally, we have sought to cement the connection between the emergence of redundancy in the quantum Darwinism framework and non-Markovianity.
-Memory effects are characterised by the back-flow of information (and population), which in turn reflects the nondivisibility of the dynamical map.
+Memory effects are characterized by the backflow of information (and population), which in turn reflects the nondivisibility of the dynamical map.
 We show that the redundancy plateau in the partial information plots (see Fig. \ref{Fig8}) is suppressed at times when information flows from the pseudomodes to the qubit.
-Remarkably, the redundancy acts as a witness to non-Markovian behaviour in directly the same way as the trace distance does in the BLP measure.
+Remarkably, the redundancy acts as a witness to non-Markovian behavior in directly the same way as the trace distance does in the BLP measure.